BD2KGenomics/driver-projects/README.md

 * to motivate CGL software and methods development, ensuring that the software and methods are useful for genomic investigations
 * to advance specific genomic investigations through the application of the CGL software and methods.

+## Specifications for end-user interaction

+Details of how samples are indicated within the system are described in a [separate document](https://docs.google.com/document/d/1D6a8AxTaCTHrcNIu4t9tRpPNRyMsbr1DnoBy5TJudy4/edit?usp=sharing)

 ## The projects

 Three driver projects are utilizing CGL pipelines, and are represented by subdirectories in this repository: